avolve-dao/avolve/docs/guides/developer-guide.md

   - A: Run `npm install` and check the package.json for required packages.
 - **Q: Supabase auth is not working.**
   - A: Ensure your environment variables are set correctly and Supabase is running.

+## Why Build on Avolve

+Avolve enables developers and contributors to create, launch, and scale ventures with robust tools, security, and a vibrant community.
+[See why you should contribute.](../why-avolve.md)

 ## Additional Resources